 Pearl oysters are reported to occur off the Western Australian coast in water depths up to approximately 50 m, with fishing occurring in areas where the pearl oysters are at appropriate depths to accommodate safe diving and concentrations sufficient for harvesting to occur at economically viable levels (Fletcher et al 2006).

 Given that the operational area is primarily located in water depths greater than 50 m, and data acquisition will occur in water depths > 70 m, the seismic source will operate some distance from the fished pearl oyster beds.
 As discussed for invertebrates, evidence indicates that oysters are only likely to respond to seismic sources at extremely close ranges and as such, the Capreolus 3D MSS is unlikely to affect oysters settled in the fished areas.

 There will be some overlap between the timing of the Capreolus 3D MSS and seasonal spawning for pearl oysters (Section 3.2.3).
-The primary spawning, which occurs between mid-October and December will be avoided but the survey will coincide with a smaller secondary spawning occurring in February and March.
-However, the seismic acquisition has been planned to commence in the northern portion of the operational area and then move progressively south, thereby avoiding operating in areas sensitive for pearl oyster spawn and larvae over this secondary spawning period (conservatively assumed to be water depths < 100 m).
+The survey programme has been planned to avoid southern, shallower areas (<100 m) over pearl oyster spawning periods (mid-October-December and February-March).
 As identified in relation to fish larvae (Section 5.3.3), impacts to pearl oyster spawn and larvae are understood to be restricted to very close proximity of the seismic source.
 Impacts to pearl oyster larvae are therefore not expected.